Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/model_load_save.md

 ## The python interface of OneFlow models

-We get the CheckPoint object by instantiating `oneflow.
-Train.CheckPoint()`.
+We get the CheckPoint object by instantiating `oneflow.train.CheckPoint()`.
 There are three critical methods in `CheckPoint` class:

 * `init` : Initialize parameters according to the default initialization method.